hust1902/PocketRPG/README.md

  - [ ] New way to use mage wand

+ - [ ] Make as many RPG worlds as you like

 Post your suggestions in the Issue tab or ask them on gitter